Tiwarishashwat/Java-Plus-DSA-Placement-Course/Lecture-037 - Maths for DSA - 2/notes/MathsForDSA-2.md

         System.out.println(res);
     }
 ```

+**Time Complexity**: O(n)

 ---

 ## Trailing Zeros in Factorial

 A trailing zero is a 0 at the end of a number.

-Example:
+### Examples:

-100 has 2 trailing zeros
+- 100 has 2 trailing zeros

-5040 (which is 7!) has 1 trailing zero
+- 5040 (which is 7!) has 1 trailing zero

 ### Idea:
-Only pair of 2 and 5 forms a trailing zero.
+Only a pair of 2 and 5 forms a trailing zero.
-Since there are always more 2s than 5s in prime factors of a factorial, count number of 5s.
+Since there are always more 2s than 5s in prime factors of a factorial, count the number of 5s.

 ```java
     public int trailingZeroes(int n) {